MORAY CANOE AND KAYAK CLUB

 iv.
 Entitled to all advantages and privileges of membership.

 3.6.
 There will be no discrimination on grounds of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation, political or other opinion.
+We adopt the Equality policies of Paddle Scotland.

 3.8.
 Once accepted the member will be informed within 10 working days and be given access to the “Members Only” pages on any club social media and web sites.